mailbox171/fctfoke-v04/readme.md

 `kubectl drain  10.0.111.219  --ignore-daemonsets=false`

-Leave only one node active.
+Leave <u>only one node</u> active.

 **Deploy Pods and Services**
 Hint: you may want to give a look at the manifests before applying them.
-You can quicly show them using the curl command.
+You can quicly show them using the *curl* command.